Muhammad al-'Arifi: Sanctions

-In May 2013, Al-Arefe was banned from entering Switzerland for a period of 5 years, for holding extreme views, Switzerland said.
+In May 2013, Al-Arifi was banned from entering Switzerland for a period of 5 years, for holding extreme views, Switzerland said.

 In March 2014, he was banned by the Home Office from returning to Britain after a series of sermons in Cardiff, Birmingham and London.
-A Home Office spokesperson said: "We can confirm Mohammad Al-Arefe has been excluded from the United Kingdom.
-The Government makes no apologies for refusing people access to the UK if we believe they represent a threat to our society.
+A Home Office spokesperson said: "We can confirm “Al-Arefe” has been excluded from the United Kingdom, The Government makes no apologies for refusing people access to the UK if we believe they represent a threat to our society.
 Coming here is a privilege that we refuse to extend to those who seek to subvert our shared values."

-In October 2014, he was jailed for 40 days for stating that the train linking Mecca and other holy sites was "one of the worst in the world".

 Denmark banned him from entering the country for two years in May 2017.